MayureshPahelkar/Dynamic_Content/README.md

 # Dynamic_Content
-This project uses HTML and PHP to dynamically display the user’s favorite color after clicking the Check Now button.
+This project demonstrates dynamic content creation using HTML and PHP.
+It allows the user to enter their favorite color in an input field and submit it by clicking the “Check Now” button.
+The entered color is processed using PHP and displayed dynamically on the same page after form submission.
+The result is printed directly within the form output area without using a paragraph (<p>) tag.
+This project helps in understanding basic PHP form handling, conditional statements, and dynamic data display in a web application.